-The Council will endeavour wherever possible to ensure that if an employee makes a Disclosure in good faith and follows the procedure outlined in this policy, he/she will be protected from victimisation or harassment.
+The Council will endeavour wherever possible to ensure that if an employee or other individual makes a Disclosure in good faith and follows the procedure outlined in this policy, he/she will be protected from victimisation or harassment.
 A disclosure of this nature is referred to as a "Protected Disclosure".